February 28, 2023

 For students, this typically means part-time jobs, although some students manage to work full-time while in school.

-Most students prefer to work evenings or nights, as well as weekends.
+Most students prefer to work evenings or nights, as well as weekends, or pretty much anytime your classes are not meeting.

 There are hundreds of potential jobs for students, but some that may work well for a student’s schedule include: